keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### S3 Versioning:
 - When versioning is enabled, S3 stores all versions of an object including all writes and even deletes.
-- It is a great feature for implictly backuping content and easy rollbacks in case of human error.
+- It is a great feature for implictly backing up content and for easy rollbacks in case of human error.
-- It can be thought of as analogous to Git
+- It can be thought of as analogous to Git.
-- Once versioning is enabled on a bucket, it cannot be disabled - only suspended
+- Once versioning is enabled on a bucket, it cannot be disabled - only suspended.
-- Versioning integrates w/ lifecycle rules so you can set rules to expire or migrate data based on their version
+- Versioning integrates w/ lifecycle rules so you can set rules to expire or migrate data based on their version.
-- Versioning also has MFA delete capability to provide an additional layer of security
+- Versioning also has MFA delete capability to provide an additional layer of security.

 ### S3 Lifecycle Management:
-- Automates the moving of objects between the different storage tiers
+- Automates the moving of objects between the different storage tiers.
-- Can be used in conjunction with versioning
+- Can be used in conjunction with versioning.
-- Lifecycle rules can be applied to both current and previous versions of an object
+- Lifecycle rules can be applied to both current and previous versions of an object.

 ### S3 Cross Region Replication:
-- Cross region replication only work if versioning is enabled
+- Cross region replication only work if versioning is enabled.
 - When cross region replication is enabled, no pre-existing data is transferred.
 Only new uploads into the original bucket are replicated.
 All subsequent updates are replicated.
 - When you replicate the contents of one bucket to another, you can actually change the ownership of the content if you want.
 You can also change the storage tier of the new bucket with the replicated content.
-- When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated
+- When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated.
 - <a href="https://aws.amazon.com/solutions/cross-region-replication-monitor/">Cross Region Replication Overview</a>
 - <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-what-is-isnot-replicated.html#replication-what-is-not-replicated ">What is and isn’t replicated such as encrypted objects, deletes, items in glacier, etc.</a>

 ### S3 Transfer Acceleration:
-- Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin
+- Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin.
 - This is accomplished by uploading to a distinct URL for the edge location instead of the bucket itself.
 This is then transferred over the AWS network backbone at a much faster speed.
-- <a href="https://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html">You can test transfer acceleration speed directly in comparison to regular uploads</a>
+- <a href="https://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html">You can test transfer acceleration speed directly in comparison to regular uploads.</a>

 ### S3 Event Notications:
 The Amazon S3 notification feature enables you to receive and send notifications when certain events happen in your bucket.
 To enable notifications, you must first configure the events you want Amazon S3 to publish (new object added, old object deleted, etc.) and the destinations where you want Amazon S3 to send the event notifications.
 Amazon S3 supports the following destinations where it can publish events: